echirinos/kraken-takehome/README.md

 Asset display:

-- Kraken asset codes are normalized with Asset Info `altname` when available, for example `XETH -> ETH` and `XADA -> ADA`.
+-  asset codes are normalized with Asset Info `altname` when available, for example `XETH -> ETH` and `XADA -> ADA`.
-- Missing asset metadata falls back to the raw Kraken asset code.
+- Missing asset metadata falls back to the raw  asset code.

 `can_allocate` is not used as the Aurora tier filter.
-In Kraken's response it appears to represent account-level availability; this PoC calculates Aurora tier eligibility independently and documents that the two signals should be reconciled before production launch.
+In 's response it appears to represent account-level availability; this PoC calculates Aurora tier eligibility independently and documents that the two signals should be reconciled before production launch.

 ## Verification